Piriformis Syndrome Quick Overview

 - Maintain proper form, balance, and posture when exercising.

 - Avoid those strenuous and physical activities that can potentially cause or exacerbate piriformis syndrome.
-If pain or discomfort in the gluteal area is experienced during exercise, then cease the activity to prevent further injury.
+If you experience pain or discomfort in the gluteal area during exercise, then cease the activity to prevent further injury.

 - Wear proper protective gear during work or sporting activities if direct trauma to the buttock area is possible.

-- Avoid periods of prolonged sitting on hard surfaces.
-Avoid sitting on your wallet.
+- Avoid periods of prolonged sitting on hard surfaces and avoid sitting on your wallet.

 Boyajian-O'Neill, L.A., R.L.
 McClain, M.K.
 Coleman, and P.P.
 Thomas.
 "Diagnosis and Management of Piriformis Syndrome: An Osteopathic Approach."
 The Journal of the American Osteopathic Association 108.11 Nov.
 2008: 657-664.